aeroimperial-optimization/mpYALMIP/README.md

 directory, ending with `/`, where the `sdpa_gmp` executable lies.

 **Note:** please ignore any compilation warnings that might be displayed.

+## How to use<a name="Use"></a>

+Once installed, you can use SDPA-GMP like any other solver in YALMIP.
+You can specify the solver's options using the `sdpsettings()` command.
+For example, you can set YALMIP's options to use SDPA-GMP with 100 digits of precision with the command

+    >> opts = sdpsettings('solver','sdpa_gmp','sdpa_gmp.precision',100);

+For a complete list of options, please refer to SDPA-GMP's manual.

 ## Licence<a name="Licence"></a>